 This year’s main stage was designed according to the rules of a theater.
 A swiveling stage platform made it possible to create seven different stage sets for performances, with just a few minutes needed to switch between them.
 The backdrops of the stage, as well as the light set ups succeeded each other according to the principles of theatrical production, creating a contrast between chamber performances and the artists’ culminating sets.

-The Boiler Room stage was designed like a playroom one wants return to even as an adult.
+The Boiler Room stage was designed as a kind of a playroom one would want to return to even as an adult.
 During the day, sunshine passed through different levels of the roof and cast colored shadows on the dance floor.
 At night, the scene was full of lights produced by an enormous—almost museum worthy—collection of authentic “light-music” devices from the 1980s.
 The scenography’s nostalgic nature was complemented by artifacts and lighting fixtures from bygone eras that were placed on racks and shelves in the bar area.

-The main idea behind the garden stage was to create an artificial futuristic garden that existed in harmony with real trees on the banks of the Neva River.
-This stage was created in the collaboration with Rhizome Architectural Bureau.
+The main idea behind the Garden stage was to create an artificial futuristic garden that existed in harmony with real trees on the banks of the Neva River.
+This stage was created in collaboration with Rhizome Architectural Bureau.

-The kinetic light installation "Duel" occupied the space opposite the entrance to the festival.
-The installation’s main elements were 16 discs, all nearly flat and each with two opposite sides: one dark and one light.
+The kinetic light installation Duel occupied the space opposite the entrance to the festival.
+The installation’s main elements were 16 discs, all nearly flat and each with two opposite sides: one light and one dark.
 These motorized elements were fixed to a 30-meter-long structure assembled in the form of a parabola and then driven in a smooth synchronous movement by custom created software.
-The discs’ movement through the air created choreographed scenes with lights and shadows moving across space – the byproduct of a confrontation between two opposite and yet interconnected principles.
+The discs’ movement through the air created choreographed scenes with lights and shadows moving across space—the byproduct of a confrontation between two opposite and yet interconnected principles.